 During this evaluation, clients have the chance to tell their stories, present any evidence they have, and receive the answers they need.
 Our lawyers know their job, and they always identify and pursue the best solution for our clients.

 All drivers in Georgia need to carry minimum liability insurance coverage of $25,000/person and $50,000/event for bodily injury and $25,000/event for property damage.
 The purpose of the insurance is to cover the property damage and injuries that may result from an accident for which the insured driver is at fault.

 This is the money to which, at least in theory, any accident victim or their uninsured motorist accident lawyer should have access in order to recover their losses as a result of the accident.
 When this money is not available, there are two scenarios possible, each with its own repercussions.

-Accidents involving uninsured motorists are quite numerous in Fulton County and especially Roswell.
-The Insurance Information Institute reports that, according to the 2015 statistics, more than 12% of the motorists in Georgia do not carry the minimum liability insurance.
+Accidents involving uninsured motorists are quite numerous in Fulton County and especially in Roswell.
+A 2021 study by the Insurance Information Institute found that more than 12% of motorists in Georgia do not carry the minimum liability insurance.